pranav-ganesh/tp/docs/DeveloperGuide.md

     * 2b2 CMM clears the current database

-    * 2b3 CMM will convert the excel file to the correct datatype to be stored inside CMM
+    * 2b3 CMM will convert the Excel file to the correct datatype to be stored inside CMM

+  Use case resumes from step 3

 * 2c.
 User request to add on to current Database when CMM has existing database

-    * 2c1 CMM will convert the excel file to the correct datatype to be stored inside CMM
+    * 2c1 CMM will convert the Excel file to the correct datatype to be stored inside CMM

     * 2c2 CMM adds on to current database

+  Use case resumes from step 3

 * 2d.
 User request to add on to current Database when CMM has no existing database

-    * 2d1 CMM will convert the excel file to the correct datatype to be stored inside CMM
+    * 2d1 CMM will convert the Excel file to the correct datatype to be stored inside CMM

     * 2d2 CMM creates new database

     * 2d3 CMM adds on to current database

+  Use case resumes from step 3

 * 3a.
 During import, User uses a file that does not exist